-If you are coordinating the writing assignment on Day 2 with the English class, make final preparations for how that is to be handled.
+If you are coordinating the writing assignment on Day 2 with an English teacher, make final arrangements for how that is to be handled.

 Find a video for Day 2 which will show God's power in nature.
 Rent or check out from your local library a video on volcanoes, tornadoes, or hurricanes.
 Preview the video and choose the places you will stop it for discussion of God's power.